-Tucked away in the far corner of Heathrow Terminal 5, the British Airways Galleries Lounge South is one of the largest lounges in the airport.
-Whilst it’s some way from security, this puts off many short haul guests (who tend to go to Galleries North Lounge) and as such it’s generally the quietest of the British Airways Heathrow T5 lounges.
+Tucked away in the far corner of Heathrow Terminal 5, the British Airways Galleries lounge South is one of the largest lounges in the airport.
+As it’s some way from security, this puts off many short-haul guests (who tend to go to Galleries North Lounge).
+As such it’s generally the quietest of the British Airways Heathrow T5 lounges.

-- You are a Sapphire or Emerald member of any of the oneworld airline frequent flyer programs
+- You are a Sapphire or Emerald member of any of the Oneworld airline frequent-flyer programmes

 Arrival to the BA Business Class Lounge

 Having made your way across from security, there are a couple of main entrances and on the numerous occasions I’ve visited I’ve never had to wait.